aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 9. The Amazon Elastic Container Registry (ECR) container image and S3 model artifacts will be used to spin up a new graphics processing unit (GPU) container.
 The instance type is determined by the job json configuration.
 10. The GPU container will run the entire pipeline.
 11. Upon job completion or error, a completion Lambda function will complete the workflow job by updating the job in DynamoDB and notifying the user via email upon completion using SNS.
-12. Internal workflow parameters are stored in Parameter Store during solution deployment to decouple services.
+12. Internal workflow parameters are stored in Parameter Store during guidance deployment to decouple services.
 13. Amazon CloudWatch is used to monitor the training logs, surfacing errors to th